-For more information, refer to the BSA National Outdoor Program and Properties Team website at www.scouting.org/outdoor-programs/properties/ minus (Semential (NO) Sinus internation The administration and operational management (AO) standards set forth the minimum administrative and operational practices expected of a BSA-accredited camp.
+For more information, refer to the BSA National Outdoor Program and Properties Team website at www.scouting.org/outdoor-programs/properties/ minus (SEMERT) (10) STATES The administration and operational management (AO) standards set forth the minimum administrative and operational practices expected of a BSA-accredited camp.
 In general, each standard applies to all camp properties and camps.
 All applicable standards must be met for accreditation.